PNE AG agrees to be taken over by Morgan Stanley Infrastructure

-FRANKFURT (Reuters) - Wind energy project developer PNE AG (PNEGn.DE) has agreed to be taken over by Morgan Stanley Infrastructure (MSIP) in a deal valuing the company at 300 million euros ($330 million), it said on Thursday.
+FRANKFURT, Oct 10 (Reuters) - Wind energy project developer PNE AG has agreed to be taken over by Morgan Stanley Infrastructure (MSIP) in a deal valuing the company at 300 million euros ($330 million), it said on Thursday.

 The fund intends make an offer worth 4 euros a share, offering a 21% premium, subject to a minimum acceptance threshold of 50%.
 It also intends to delist the company after completion.